MarioTawfelis/Financial-Regulations-Dictionary/README.md

 ### Step 4
-After successfully installing all the dependencies as instructed, before you run FRD, make sure you are at the directory which contains the [manage.py] file.
-This should be in the right under the parent directory along with the README.md and requirements.txt files.
+After successfully installing all the dependencies as instructed, before you run FRD, make sure you are in the parent directory which contains the manage.py file.
+This should be right under the parent directory along with the README.md and requirements.txt files.

 To start FRD, run the following command
 ```bash